X

 Course Overview

-The Access Study Programme has been developed for adults who missed out on higher education when they were younger or would like a change of career.
+This Access to Higher Education (Social Science) Diploma course is designed for people aged 19 or older who are considering progressing to university and don't currently hold the necessary entry requirements.
+The course has been developed for adults who missed out on higher education when they were younger or would like a change of career.
 The Study Programme aims to provide a firm foundation for progression to study at degree level.
-For this reason study skills and educational support and guidance form essential elements of the Study Programme.
+For this reason, study skills and educational support and guidance form essential elements of the programme.
 In addition, group and individual tutorial sessions support students and offer guidance with the UCAS process and study skills.

 The Diploma is taught by subject specialist teaching staff in a supportive environment to develop the academic skills necessary to progress onto higher education.
 You will have homework and assignment work set each week with strict deadlines.
-There is at least 20 hours of additional study at home each week so it is important to ensure that you can plan this in to your weekly schedule.
+There is around 15 hours of additional study at home each week so it is important to ensure that you can plan this into your weekly schedule.

-To improve our world and quality of life, we have to understand society.
-As the study of society and how human behaviour influences our world and our health, an access diploma in Social Science is perfect for those wishing to pursue a career in Health and Social Care, Psychology and Sociology, as well as many other disciplines.
-Studying social sciences can transcend across many different industries and social science graduates can be found in almost every occupational field including ranging from education and public services, to health and social care.
+Learners who achieve this qualification could progress to higher and degree level study in a range of areas.
+As the study of society and how human behaviour influences our world and our health, an Access to Higher Education Diploma in Social Science is perfect for those wishing to pursue a career in Health and Social Care, Psychology and Sociology, as well as many other disciplines.
+Studying social sciences can transcend across many different industries and social science graduates can be found in almost every occupational field ranging from education and public services to health and social care.
+You would be welcome to discuss your options with your tutor.
+If you are unsure of your options, you might like to discuss your journey with our dedicated careers advisors.

 What Will I Learn